Build an Effective Timetable and how to do Advanced Cramming!

 3. Visualise where you were, what you heard, and how you felt, in as much detail as possible.

 This simple nightly review strengthens long-term memory consolidation by associating musical information with vivid sensory memories.
 It’s especially useful for students searching for “memory techniques for music revision” or “how to remember set works.”
+When musical concepts are linked to visual or emotional memories, they become easier to recall during exams.

-- Study for 25–30 minutes, then take a 5-minute break.
+Study for 25–30 minutes, then take a 5-minute break.
+After four study sessions, take a longer break of 15–30 minutes.

 This approach leverages the Ziegarnik Effect again — by stopping mid-task, you create an urge to return and complete it.
 Use a timer app or your phone, but stay disciplined: five minutes means five minutes, not a scroll through TikTok.